yeticarus/zelda3-modder/README.md

 Based on the [reimplementation of Zelda 3](https://github.com/snesrev/zelda3).
 The code contains some modifications for original to help modding (some options can be activated in the zelda3.ini file):
-	- debugWindow: a debug window showing the 4 layers
+	- debugWindow: a debug window showing the 4 layers (based on https://github.com/marian-m12l/zelda3-dbg)
-	- an example of implementation for Zelda following you in the overworld
+	- an example of implementation for princess Zelda following you in the overworld (talk to her in the Sanctuary)
-	- Pokemode: catching any monster with the bug net (ou with a jar)
+	- Pokemode: catching any monster with the bug net (or directly with an empty jar).
+Some like guards or raven will fight for you when released.
 	- ppu can draw over the black bars
+Most of the mods contain glitches, we need you in our community to fix them :)

 Our discord server is: https://discord.gg/AJJbJAzNNJ